-This parameter defines the list of trusted server IP addresses (or DNS names) to use.
+This parameter defines the list of IP addresses (or DNS names) of the trusted servers to be used.

-This list can contain several trusted server IP addresses (or DNS names).
-The VPN Client will then successively test all the IP addresses (or DNS names) and all the certificates associated with each server until it finds one that is accessible and valid.
+This list can contain several IP addresses (or DNS names).
+The VPN Client will then successively test all IP addresses (or DNS names) and all certificates associated with each server until it finds one that is accessible and valid.

-The Ip addresses (or DNS names) must be separated by a comma in the list, without any blank spaces.
+The IP addresses (or DNS names) must be separate by a comma in the list, without any blank spaces.

-There is no need to add the https:// prefix to an IP address (or DNS name).
+You do not need to add the https:// prefix to IP address (or DNS name).